dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/InstallAITools/vLLM/index.rst

 Setup vLLM
 ----------

 vLLM is a fast and easy-to-use library for LLM inference and serving.
 It is seamlessly integrated with popular HuggingFace models.
-It is also compatible with OpenAI API servers and GPUs (Both NVIDIA and AMD). vLLM 0.2.4 and above supports model inferencing and serving on AMD GPUs with ROCm.
+It is also compatible with OpenAI API servers and GPUs (both NVIDIA and AMD). vLLM 0.2.4 and above supports model inferencing and serving on AMD GPUs with ROCm.
 At the moment AWQ quantization is not supported in ROCm, but SqueezeLLM quantization has been ported.
 Data types currently supported in ROCm are FP16 and BF16.

-For NVidia, vLLM is a Python library that also contains pre-compiled C++ and CUDA (12.1) binaries.
+For NVIDIA, vLLM is a Python library that also contains pre-compiled C++ and CUDA (12.1) binaries.

-With an Ansible script, deploy vLLM on both the kube_node and kube_control_plane.
-After the deployment of vLLM, access the vllm container (AMD GPU) and import the vLLM Python package (NVIDIA GPU).
+Omnia deploys vLLM on both the ``kube_node`` and ``kube_control_plane``, using an ansible script.
+After the deployment of vLLM, access the vLLM container (AMD GPU) and import the vLLM Python package (NVIDIA GPU).
 For more information, `click here <https://docs.vllm.ai/en/latest/getting_started/installation.html>`_

-.. note:: This playbook is supported on Ubuntu 22.04 and RHEL 8.8.
+.. note:: This playbook has been tested on the Ubuntu 22.04 OS platform.

-**Pre requisites**
+**Prerequisites**

-* Ensure nerdctl is available on all cluster nodes.
+* Ensure nerdctl registry is available on all cluster nodes.

-* Only AMD GPUs from the MI200s (gfx90a) are supported.
+* Only AMD MI200s (gfx90a) and newer GPUs are supported.

-* For nodes using NVidia, ensure that the GPU has a compute capacity that is higher than 7 (Eg: V100, T4, RTX20xx, A100, L4, H100, etc).
+* For nodes with NVIDIA GPUs, ensure that the GPU has a minimum compute capability of 7.0 (Volta architecture).
+Few examples of such NVIDIA GPUs are: T4, A100, L4, H100.

-* Ensure the ``kube_node``, ``kube_control_plane`` is setup and working.
-If NVidia or AMD GPU acceleration is required for the task, install the NVidia (with containerd) or AMD ROCm GPU drivers during provisioning.
+* Ensure the ``kube_node``, ``kube_control_plane`` is setup and running.
+If NVIDIA or AMD GPU acceleration is required for the task, install the NVIDIA (with containerd) or AMD ROCm GPU drivers during provisioning.

 * Use ``local_repo.yml`` to create an offline vLLM repository.
-For more information, `click here. <../../LocalRepo/localrepos.html>`_
+For more information, `click here. <../../CreateLocalRepo/localrepos.html>`_

 **[Optional prerequisites]**

-* Ensure the system has enough available space.
-(Approximately 100GiB is required for the vLLM image.
+* Ensure the server has enough available space.
+(Approximately 100GB is required for the vLLM image.
 Any additional scripting will take disk capacity outside the image.)

-* Ensure the passed inventory file has a ``kube_control_plane`` and ``kube_node`` listing all cluster nodes.
+* Ensure the provided inventory file has one ``kube_control_plane`` and all cluster nodes should be listed under ``kube_node``.

 * Update the ``/input/software_config.json`` file with the correct vLLM version required.
 The default value is ``vllm-v0.2.4`` for AMD container and ``vllm latest`` for NVidia.

 * Omnia deploys the vLLM pip installation for NVidia GPU, or ``embeddedllminfo/vllm-rocm:vllm-v0.2.4`` container image for AMD GPU.

-* Nerdctl does not support mounting directories as devices because it is not a feature of containerd (The runtime that nerdctl uses).
+* **nerdctl** does not support mounting directories as devices because it is not a feature of containerd (nerdctl runtime).
 Individual files need to be attached while running nerdctl.

 **Deploying vLLM**